rubinlinux/supybot-twitter/README.txt

 friend list.
 It will add (ircnick) after tweets.
 We use it to post to an organizational twitter account from our channel.

-The current version is always available at https://github.com/rubinlinux/supybot-twitter.
+The current version is always available from https://github.com/rubinlinux/supybot-twitter.

 This code is forked from http://code.google.com/p/supybot-twitter which